wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 then a few store instructions to overwrite the cache line, preserving all other contents while updating the intended word.
 Not only Write-after-Write (WAW) conflict rate increases in this case, but also Read-after-Write (RAW) and Write-after-Read (WAR).
 This can be illustrated by two examples.
 In the following schedule, "X + y" stands for "The word at byte offset y of cache line X".
+All loads and stores are from/to the global state.

 **Example 1**
 {% highlight C %}
    Txn 1         Txn 2         Txn 3         Txn 4
-Store A + 0  Load A + 0   Load A + 4   Load A + 8
+              Load  A + 0   Load  A + 4   Load  A + 8
+Store A + 0
   Commit
 {% endhighlight %}

 If the WS of transaction 1 is maintained on word granularity (assuming 4 byte words), only transaction 2 will abort, and transaction 3, 4 could commit.
 If transaction 1 maintains WS in cache line granularity, then when it commits, transaction 2, 3 and 4 must all abort.
 This is because the write back of cache line A is treated as write back of A + 0, A + 4 and A + 8, causing false WAR conflicts on transaction 3 and 4.
+The false WAR conflict can be detected by value validation, which is an optimization technique for cache line grained RS/WS.

+**Example 2**
+{% highlight C %}
+   Txn 1         Txn 2         Txn 3         Txn 4
+             Load  B + 0   Load  B + 0   Load  B + 0
+Store A + 0
+             Load  A + 0   Load  A + 4   Load  A + 8
+  Commit
+{% endhighlight %}

+Similarly, if WS of transaction 0 is maintained on word granularity, only transaction 2 would fail to validate.
+But if the WS is maintained on cache line granularity, then transaction 3 and 4 will also abort, due to false RAW conflicts with committed transaction.

 In the following discussion, we assume that load/store addresses are word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.